Welcome to PayPal!

 By opening and using a PayPal account, you agree to comply with all of the terms and conditions in this user agreement.
 You also agree to comply with the following additional policies and each of the other agreements on the Legal Agreements page that apply to you:

 Please read carefully all of the terms and conditions of this user agreement, the terms of these policies and each of the other agreements that apply to you.
+Also note that PayPal follows the procedures established in its Anti-Money Laundering and Countering the Financing of Terrorism Policy, which is summarized here.

 We may amend this agreement and any of the policies listed above from time to time.
 The revised version will be effective at the time we post it, unless otherwise noted.
 If the changes reduce your rights or increase your responsibilities we will inform you at least 30 days in advance.
 We will inform you by email or by posting a notice on our Policy Updates page on our website.